shreyasarunesh/OpenDomainQA/README.md

 ## Results

-The table bellow illustrates the results of both models (DrQA and BERT-base) in this project compared to other State-of-the-art models.
+The table bellow illustrates the results of both language models (DrQA and BERT-base) in this project compared to other SOTA models.

+The train_validation log files of both DrQA and BERT-base models can be found in the Reader_model_output.
+State-of-the-art models.
 ```
 |--------------------------------------------------------------------------|